The History of Frisbee and Disc Sports

 “When a ball dreams, it dreams it’s a Frisbee.”– Stancil Johnson.

-There is a uniquely different experience when playing with a flying disc than when playing with the earthbound characteristics of a ball.
-The flying qualities of the disc capture our imagination and fascination with flight.
-People frequently dream that they are flying, no one ever dreams of rolling or bouncing around like a ball.
+Playing with a flying disc is a different experience from playing with a ball’s predictable, limited trajectory.
+The disc’s flying qualities capture our imagination and fascination with flight.
+People frequently dream that they are flying; no one ever dreams of rolling or bouncing around like a ball.

 Freestyle – the First Frisbee Play.